jalexanderlabs/Setting-Up-a-SOC-Lab/README.md

 Configuring the Forwarder on Linux

 Now that the forwarder is installed, it needs to know where to send the data.
 So im going to configure it on the host end to send the data and configure Splunk so that it knows from where it is receiving the data.
+To do this, I logged into my newly created Splunk account and go to the settings and navigate to "forwarding and recieving".By default, the Splunk instance receives data from the forwarder on the port 9997, so I will use this.
+Now that the listening port has been configured, I need to create and index for storing all of this wonderful data.
+I create a new index and for simplicity I will name it Linux_host.
+Now to configure the forwarder.
+I navigated over to where the forwarder installation was moved by throwing in the cd /opt/splunkforwarder/bin command and running the ./splunk add forward-server 10.10.218.83:9997 command.
+This command essentially tells the splunk forwarder to forward all of its data to the host at 10.10.218.83 through port 9997 (default port for Splunk indexer).

+Once